dialog-semiconductor/BLE_SDK6_examples/interfaces/wakeup_hibernation_ext_timer/Readme.md

 ### Hardware configuration for use in hibernation mode

 - Connect the USB1 connector of the DA14531 or DA1453x Pro Development Kit to the host computer.
-- Configure your external timer according to the manufacturer's instructions and connect the wake-up signal of your external timer to P25 of header J2.
+- Configure your external timer according to the manufacturer's instructions and connect the wake-up signal of your external timer to P25 of header J2 (DA14531 Pro Development Kit) or to P05 of header J2 (DA1453x Pro Development Kit).

-	For this example we used Texas Instruments' TPL5010EVM, in which case you would have to connect the WAKE pin of the module to P25, as well as the DONE pin of the module to P24 of header J2 on the motherboard.
-If you prefer to supply your external timer from the motherboard, you have to connect the V3 pin of J2 header to AUX_VDD, and the ground pin of the timer to any ground pin (marked with a dash) on the motherboard.
+	For this example we used Texas Instruments' TPL5010EVM, in which case you would have to connect the WAKE pin of the module to P25 on the DA14531 Pro DK or the P05 of the DA1453x Pro DK, as well as the DONE pin of the module to P24 of header J2 on the DA14531 Pro DK or P04 of header J2 on the DA1453x Pro DK.
+If you prefer to supply your external timer from the motherboard (applicable to DA14531 Pro DK), you have to connect the V3 pin of J2 header to AUX_VDD, and the ground pin of the timer to any ground pin (marked with a dash) on the motherboard.
 Trim the variable resistance to your preferred wake-up time interval.

 	You can see the jumper configuration below.